junghun-K/Drone_simulation/labs/lab03-classes/README.md

 }
 ```

 Notice that the operator _operator+(Vector3)_ is a class method.
 It adds two vectors together, but only 1 Vector3 object is passed in.
-Notice that we can access the private members of the Vector3 that is passed in because it is of the same type.

-Keep in mind that although the x and y components of a Vector3 object are private, they are private only to objects of different types.
-It means any Vector3 object can directly access private components of any other Vector3 object!

 ### Executing Lab Code